University of Northern British Columbia Apply Today

 PSYC 495-3 Honours Thesis II

-and one additional 400-level Psychology course
+and two additional 400-level Psychology courses.

 The minimum requirement for completion of a BSc Honours - Psychology is 122 credit hours.